Jrgordon04/over-terrain-vehicle-material/README.md

 # over-terrain-vehicle-material
-A group project where we built an over terrain vehicle with the intent of giving it material identification and weight sensing capabilities
+This project was completed for a class for the Univeristy of Maryland.
+The project requirements were to design an over terrain vehicle that was capable of picking up a block, determining the material, and determining the weight class of the block.
+The block was either made out of plastic or foam, and had side lengths of 110 mm.
+The block came in three weight classes - light (105 g), medium (190 g), and heavy (275 g).